EasyAndComplex/open-webui/README.md

   docker run -d -p 3000:8080 -e OPENAI_API_KEY=your_secret_key -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main
   ```

-### Installing FiatLux AI with Bundled Ollama Support
+### Installing Avaneidi AI with Bundled Ollama Support

-This installation method uses a single container image that bundles FiatLux AI with Ollama, allowing for a streamlined setup via a single command.
+This installation method uses a single container image that bundles Avaneidi AI with Ollama, allowing for a streamlined setup via a single command.
 Choose the appropriate command based on your hardware setup:

 - **With GPU Support**:
   Utilize GPU resources by running the following command: